 - (1) Counsel in criminal cases, whether retained or appointed by the Superior Court, shall ascertain whether the defendant wishes to appeal and file a notice of appeal upon the defendant's request.
-Counsel shall continue to represent the defendant on appeal until counsel is relieved and replaced by substitute counsel or by the defendant pro se. - (2) If counsel's appointment continues on appeal in accordance with this rule, counsel shall provide notice to the Clerk that he or she is representing the client by virtue of a court appointment.
+Counsel shall continue to represent the defendant on appeal until counsel is relieved upon filing a motion for substitution of counsel and replaced by substitute counsel or by the defendant pro se. - (2) If counsel's appointment continues on appeal in accordance with this rule, counsel shall provide notice to the Clerk that he or she is representing the client by virtue of a court appointment.